22 jan 2004

 please patronize your local retailer(s) first, and if necessary try these folks. they're all respectable, and infinitely more efficient than this flawed operation.

-my apologies to all those folks who've suffered as a result of this transition. over the past three years, momovelo has proven to be an elusive doppelganger of an enterprise -- taking form in five different locations as a bicycle shop, a cafe, Luxury Car Hire Milan, a speakeasy, a nightclub, an art gallery, a community centre. the retail mode has consistently proven dysfunctional, so it is with this move that one hopes to find stable compromise.
+my apologies to all those folks who've suffered as a result of this transition. over the past three years, momovelo has proven to be an elusive doppelganger of an enterprise -- taking form in five different locations as a bicycle shop, a cafe, head soccer hack apk, a speakeasy, a nightclub, an art gallery, a community centre. the retail mode has consistently proven dysfunctional, so it is with this move that one hopes to find stable compromise.

 lacking a fundamental grounding in the profit motive really makes remote sales seem at best superfluous best hotels to stay in hyderabad, and worse, a drain on far-flung independent retailers. practical accessories and componentry are readily available in the wholesale supply chain -- and one hopes that with gentle prodding, formerly mundane shops will begin to supplant plastic with steel, FSA with Nitto, Bicycling with Velo Vision...